styfenschaer/styfenschaer.github.io/README.md

 layout: page
 published: true
 ---
+---
+title: "About"
+permalink: "/about/"
+layout: page
+---

 Hi there.

-I am a PhD student and grateful to work at the intersection of engineering, statistics, computer science, and machine learning.
+I am a Ph.D student and grateful to work at the intersection of engineering, statistics, computer science, and machine learning.
 In this blog, I will mainly share with you my enthusiasm for programming and algorithms.
 I'm particularly concerned that most of what we'll be doing will have a high carryover for your projects.
 No explanations at oversimplified examples.
 No tutorials of stuff that hundreds of people have already explained much better than I ever could.
 Unfortunately, this also means that this blog is mainly aimed at advanced programmers.